-On Gaudi and Gaudi2 architectures, the MME and TPC compute time is overlapping such that the GEMM and none-GEMM operations are mostly overlapped to dramatically accelerate the workload.
+On Intel® Gaudi and Intel® Gaudi®2 architectures, the MME and TPC compute time overlaps.

+The GEMM and none-GEMM operations are mostly overlapped, dramatically accelerating the workload.

 Another big difference between GPU and Gaudi architecture is the size of the matrix multiplication accelerator.
 This fact, which may seem minor, has a big effect on overall ability to utilize those accelerators, specifically when matrix sizes become smaller.